zurilg/Scrabble/README.md

 ## Known Issues

-- The database (of less than 10,000) words is very limited, contains a ton of nouns and names, and even contains some vulgur language (used the provided website).
+- The database (of less than 10,000) words is very limited, contains a ton of nouns and names, and even contains some vulgar language (we used the provided website).
 Not only does this make the game semi-frustrating to play, it goes against the official rules of Scrabble.
-It is hoped that our team will be able to compile a very large list of commonly used words.
+It is hoped that our team will be able to compile a very large list of commonly used words for the next milestone in hopes for a better user experience.
 - Players currently can't exchange the tiles on their tile holders unless they make a play.
-- If a player uses all 7 tiles in their tile holder in one turn they currently don't get a bonus for doing so.
+- If a player uses all 7 tiles in their tile holder in one turn, they currently don't get a bonus for doing so.
-- Not all bonus squares are currently placed on the board (only the triple words are) and they currenctly have no influence over the game.
+- Not all bonus squares are currently placed on the board (only the triple words are), and they currenctly have no influence over the game.
-- Only word scores and end-of-game point reductions/additions effect a player's overall score.
+- Only word scores and end-of-game point reductions/additions affect a player's overall score.
 Player score is often negative because of this.
 - Blank tiles are currently not an aspect of the game, therefore there are only 98 tiles in the current version of the game.
 - Since it is text-based, tiles are not individually placed.
 Instead, users have to provide the full word they want to form on the board and where.
 - End of game is reached after either 6 scoreless turns (for 2-3 players) or 8 scoreless turns (for 4 players).
 The official rules state after 6 turns.